1: Disinfect the Dead

 J rolled her eyes, and shifted her walk cycle one setting up from her slowest.

-The fastest among the herd rushed forward in a mad dash, the rest were a confused mass.
-One drone fell down and got trampled by the rest.
-A kick cracked their screen and their screen briefly errored out.
+The faster drones in the herd rushed forward, mad dashes out of a confused mass.
+One toaster fell down to be trampled by the rest.
+A kick cracked their screen and the expression briefly errored out.
 They couldn’t get up.

 J lunged forward, kneeling to feed on the trampled drone, before it rebooted.
 Now it never would.